Large deviations of slow-fast systems driven by fractional Brownian motion: Introduction

 where, for any $H\in(1/2, 1),$ $\h_H\oplus\h_{1/2}$ is the Cameron-Martin space of the noise $( B^H, W)$ and $\mathcal{A}_b$ denotes the family of stochastic controls $u=(u_1,u_2)$ that are adapted to the common filtration $\{\mathscr{F}_t\}_{t\in[0,T]}$ and take values in $\h_H\oplus\h_{1/2}$ with probability $1.$ Here, $X^{\epsilon,\eta,u}$ corresponds to a controlled slow-fast pair $(X^{\epsilon,\eta,u}, Y^{\epsilon,\eta,u})$ (see \eqref{consys} below) which results from \eqref{model} by perturbing the paths of the noise by an appropriately rescaled control.

-In view of \eqref{ldp} and \eqref{varrepcon} , it becomes clear that the LDP follows after taking the limit, as $\epsilon\to 0,$ of the right-hand side of \eqref{varrep}.
-In particular, one needs to understand the limiting behavior of $X^{\epsilon,\eta,u}$ and, before doing so, prove tightness estimates for the family $\{X^{\epsilon,\eta,u}; \epsilon\ll 1, u\in\mathcal{A}_b \}.$ The latter is the first technical part of the current work (Section \ref{tightsec}).
+In view of \eqref{ldp} and \eqref{varrepcon} , it becomes clear that the LDP follows after taking the limit, as $\epsilon\to 0,$ of the right-hand side of \eqref{varrepcon}.
+In particular, one needs to understand the limiting behavior of $X^{\epsilon,\eta,u}$ and, before doing so, prove tightness estimates for the family $\{X^{\epsilon,\eta,u}; \epsilon\ll 1, u\in\mathcal{A}_b \}$ (in fact, we only need to obtain a tightness result with respect to a smaller class $\mathcal{A}_N\subset \mathcal{A}_b$ of uniformly bounded stochastic controls; for more details we refer the reader to \eqref{AN} and Section \ref{lapluppersec} below).
+The latter is the first technical part of the current work (Section \ref{tightsec}).
 The main difficulties lie in the proof of uniform estimates for the pathwise integral $\sigma_1dB^H,$ as well as the presence of the stochastic controls.
 Taking advantage of the small-noise regime, we work with the standard Young integral and show tightness in the topology of an appropriate fractional Sobolev space by means of a fractional integration-by-parts formula (see Proposition \ref{tightnessprop}).

 Turning to the limiting behavior of $X^{\epsilon,\eta,u},$ note that the presence of stochastic controls $u$ implies that the invariant measure of $Y^{\epsilon,\eta,u}$ depends a priori on $u$.
 In order to characterize the weak limit points, we introduce a family of random occupation measures $P^{\epsilon}$ \eqref{occupation} that keep track of the stochastic controls and controlled process $Y^{\epsilon,\eta,u},$ as well as a notion of viable pairs (Definition \ref{viable}).
 The latter are pairs of a trajectory and measure $(\psi,P)$ that capture both the limit averaging dynamics of $X^{\epsilon,\eta,u}$ and the long-time behavior of the controlled fast process $Y^{\epsilon,\eta, u}$.
-Using these tools, we show in Theorem \ref{main1} that any limit point of the family $\{ (X^{\epsilon,\eta,u}, P^\epsilon); \epsilon\ll1, u\in\mathcal{A}_b \},$ in the sense of convergence in distribution, is almost surely a viable pair.
+Using these tools, we show in Theorem \ref{main1} that any limit point of the family $\{ (X^{\epsilon,\eta,u}, P^\epsilon); \epsilon\ll1, u\in\mathcal{A}_N \},$ in the sense of convergence in distribution, is almost surely a viable pair.
 Moreover, our assumptions on $\epsilon$ and $\eta$ lead to a decoupling of the controls and the limiting invariant measure of $Y^{\epsilon,\eta,u}.$ In particular, the measure $P$ satisfies $P(dudydt)=\Theta(du|y,t)\mu(dy)dt$, where $ \Theta$ is a stochastic kernel characterizing the control and $\mu$ is the invariant measure of the uncontrolled fast motion.